tinusaur/guides/docs/tinusaur-board-2-assembling/README.md

 # Structure of the guide

+placeholder

-## Placeholders for images in each file
+# Images in each file

 ### Battery-holder.md
 Orientation images: